Accounting and tax in Italy

 Auditing is required for:

-3. All companies drawing up consolidated Financial Statements;
+- All companies drawing up consolidated financial statements;

 In addition, before being applicable, the Italian auditing standards need to be approved by the Italian Stock Exchange Authority, CONSOB (Commissione Nazionale per le Società e la Borsa).

-In Italy, an audit can be performed by the Board of Stat-utory Auditors (“Collegio Sindacale”) which may be in charge of both supervision of compliance with the law and the Articles of Association and with the statutory audit of the financial statements.
+In Italy, an audit can be performed by the Board of Statutory Auditors (“Collegio Sindacale”) that may be in charge of both supervision of compliance with the law and the Articles of Association and with the statutory audit of the financial statements.